 Unfinished wooden exterior shutters will be pre-sanded before shipping, but some light tough-up sanding may be necessary before priming or staining.
 We recommend priming completely before applying at least two coats of high-quality exterior paint.
 Application of paint with a sprayer will result in a more even, thorough coverage, although careful brush application can also be acceptable.
 Louvered pine shutters can be stained with an exterior-grade stain, although stain does not typically protect from moisture and sunlight as well as priming and painting.
-Raised panel shutters are not stainable because of the composite raised panel components.
+Solid flat, shaker and raised panel shutters are not stainable because of the composite panel components.

 Factory primed shutters area good option if other exterior elements on the house are to be painted at the same time.
 We use a PPG Seal Grip acrylic universal primer/sealer for exterior wooden shutters.
 The medium gray primed surface will need to be sanded with 220 grit sandpaper and wiped clear of dust before painting.
 Then exterior window shutters should be fully covered by a quality exterior paint.

 The most thorough paint coverage occurs with a factory-applied finish.
 ShutterLand offers nine standard paint colors that match popular Benjamin Moore colors.
 If another color is desired, provide the paint manufacturer, color name and code, and our shop will mix paint to match for a one-time charge of $200 .